 Mental Illness in Children

-- Which mental illnesses are most common in children?
+- What are the most common mental illnesses in children?

-- What are the symptoms of mental illness in children?
+- What are symptoms and signs of mental illness in children?

 - How is mental illness in children diagnosed?

-- How is mental illness in children tested?
+- What is the treatment for mental illness in children?

-- What is the outlook for children with mental illness?
+- What is the prognosis of mental illness in children?

 - What research is being done on mental illness in children?

 - Where can parents find information or support groups for mental illness in children?